 Introduction

-Please keep in mind that cPanel is not able to provide support for customizing the specific contents of your Exim filters.
+Please note that cPanel is not able to provide support for customizing the specific contents of your Exim filters.
 If you need help crafting a custom filter, you should reach out to a systems administrator with the skills, training, and expertise required to do so for you.

 Procedure